Eggs with Preserved Turnip

 Instructions

 • Heat a wok and add oil.
-When the wok is hot, pour the egg mixture into it.
-Swirl the egg around the wok and wait for the bottom to set and turn golden brown.
-Flip it over and continue to cook.
+When the wok is hot, pour in the egg mixture.
+Swirl the egg around the wok and cook until the bottom sets and turns golden brown.
+Flip and continue cooking.
 Use a spatula to break the egg into a few large pieces, then dish out and serve immediately.

 Notes